These pages are just a brief

 you're new to it, we offer an overlook on the

-are also plenty of books & websites out there that
+fundamentals.
+There are plenty of books & websites

 Start with the basics.
 Take some clay-rich dirt in your

 hand.
 Moisten it, squeeze it, roll it into a snake.
 Now

 add a little sand, squish it into a form, lay it in the

 sun & let it bake for a few days.
 It gets hard.

 If you put this wet clay/sand mix in a sandbag &

 stack the bags, pound them flat, smoosh them around to

 whatever) and let them dry, then you have earthbags -